NachoJuanDev/ReactNativeTemplates/README.md

 ## Base

 Basic template with defined folder structure, JSX, React Navigation, ESLint with Prettier and methods for responsive styles.

+## Base + Redux + Redux Thunk

+Template with defined folder structure, JSX, React Navigation, ESLint with Prettier and methods for responsive styles and Redux implementation with Redux Thunk.

 # Useful Links